 User activation is a metric that indicates the percentage of those customers who actually use your product and have already performed a valuable action.

 Activation actions may vary depending on the specifics of your business: it can be running a trial period, integrating your SDK into an app, or making the first note on the to-do list.

 If you get access to the analytics of different apps, you will find they all have their distinct activation metrics.
 Spotify may focus on the subscription rate, Facebook pays attention to the sign-up rate, and Amazon may track their purchase rate.

-Why is user activation important?
+Why is customer activation important?

 If your new users do not get activated, they will not find reasons to use your app and will abandon it.
-And if the audience you’ve acquired doesn’t convert into paying customers. you may see your marketing budget as wasted.
+And if the audience you’ve acquired doesn’t convert into paying customers, you may see your marketing budget as wasted.